 Fixing your credit situation isn’t always easy, but doing whatever you can to stop things from getting worse is extremely important.

-3. Consider a credit repair service
+3. Consider credit repair services

 Sometimes there are items on your credit report that bring your score down that you can actually have removed from your report.

-These services start by pulling your credit report.
+These credit repair services start by pulling your credit report.
 Then they’ll organize the information in a way where you can decide what items, if any, you’d like to “challenge,” and which items you’d like to focus most on improving.
 From there, they create a custom made plan to improve your credit score.

 The nice thing about using a service like this is that they deal directly the different credit bureaus themselves, so you don’t have to handle it yourself.
 Here is more information about how the process works.